livebook-dev/livebook/README.md

 ### Docker

-Running Livebook using Docker is a great option for cloud deployments and also for local usage in case you don't have Elixir installed.
+Running Livebook using Docker is another great option to run Livebook in case you don't have Elixir installed.

 ```shell
 # Running with the default configuration